U.S. Bank Stadium: Ramsey County Proposal

 In May 2011, Ramsey County officials announced they had reached an agreement with the Minnesota Vikings to be the team's local partner for a new stadium, subject to approval by the Minnesota Legislature and to approval of a sales tax by the Ramsey County Board.
 The site of the stadium would be the former Twin Cities Army Ammunitions Plant in Arden Hills, which is about 10 mi from the Metrodome in Minneapolis and is a Superfund clean up site.
 The agreement called for an $884 million stadium and an additional $173 million for on-site infrastructure, parking and environmental costs.

 Ramsey County said the Vikings would commit $407 million to the project, which would have been about 44% of the stadium cost and 39% of the overall cost.
 The county's cost would have been $350 million, to be financed by a half-cent sales tax increase.
 The state of Minnesota's cost would have been $300 million.
-This totalled about $1.057 billion, leaving at least a $131 million shortfall.
+This totaled about $1.057 billion, leaving at least a $131 million shortfall.

 2012

 On March 1, 2012, Governor Dayton announced an agreement for a new stadium to be built on the site of the Metrodome, pending approval by the state legislature and the Minneapolis city council.
 The $975 million project, half of which would be publicly funded, would be patterned after Lucas Oil Stadium.
-It would utilize part of the footprint of the Metrodome and would only require the Vikings to play at TCF Bank Stadium during the final year of construction.
+It would use part of the footprint of the Metrodome and would only require the Vikings to play at TCF Bank Stadium during the final year of construction.
 The agreement met with mixed reaction, and some criticized the proposal as being unfair to taxpayers and a giveaway to team owners.

 On May 10, 2012, the Minnesota Legislature approved funding for a new Vikings stadium on that site.
 The project is projected to have a $975 million price tag, with the Vikings covering $477 million, the state covering $348 million, and $150 million covered by a hospitality tax in Minneapolis.
 The city of Minneapolis must pay a total of 678 million over the 30-year life of the deal, including interest, operations, and construction costs.
 The bill was signed by Governor Dayton and received the approval of the Minneapolis City Council on May 25, 2012.
 The Vikings played in the Metrodome through the 2013 season, as construction did not require the dome's immediate demolition.
 Under the leadership of Vikings COO Kevin Warren, the team moved to TCF Bank Stadium on the University of Minnesota campus until the new stadium was completed.